E3SM-Project/e3sm_to_cmip/scripts/README.md

 optional arguments:
   -h, --help            show this help message and exit -l, --login           Get Globus Auth tokens only and store them in
-                        ~/.globus--native-apps.cfg for future use -d DESTINATION, --destination DESTINATION
+                        ~/.globus-native-apps.cfg for future use -d DESTINATION, --destination DESTINATION
                         destination Globus endpoint and path,
                         <endpoint>:<path>.
 Endpoint can be a Globus endpoint
-                        UUUID or a short name.
-Currently recognized short names are: anvil, blues, cori, compy.
+                        UUID or a short name.
+Currently recognized short names
+                        are: anvil, blues, cori, compy.
   -s SOURCE, --source SOURCE
                         source Globus endpoint.
 If it is not provided, the script tries to determine the source endpoint based on